teamhanko/hanko/frontend/examples/fresh/README.md

 ### Set up environment variables

-In the `.env` file set up the correct environment variables:
+In the `config.ts` file set up the correct variables:

 - `HANKO_API_URL`: this is the URL of the Hanko API (default: `http://localhost:8000`)

-In the `config.ts` file set up the `HANKO_API_URL` variable too.
-It's used in islands.

 ### Run development server